-These impressive achievements were made possible by the new opportunities opened by the 1789 French revolution and by Napoleon's incredible military skills and charism.
+These impressive achievements were made possible by the new opportunities opened by the 1789 French revolution and by Napoléon's incredible military skills and charisma.

-Napoleon was ultimately defeated in 1815 by English General Wellington (picture) at Waterloo, Belgium.
+Napoléon was ultimately defeated on June 15th 1815 by English General Wellington at Waterloo, Belgium.

-On May 5th 1821, Napoleon died in Saint Helena, an island in the Atlantic Ocean.
+On May 5th 1821, Emperor Napoléon died in Saint Helena, a tiny island in the Atlantic Ocean.
 Victorious England had exiled him there, very far away from France.

-Napoleon stayed so popular that Louis-Philippe (picture), the King of France, returned his ashes in 1840.
+Napoléon stayed so popular that Louis-Philippe, the King of France from 1830 to 1848, returned his ashes in 1840.
 His ashes mean his remains.
-Napoleon was not cremated.
-His ashes now rest under the dome of Les Invalides in Paris.
+Napoléon was not cremated.
+His tomb stands now under the dome of Les Invalides in Paris.